4W4I5/Semester-4-Notes/CLC/Finals Prep/CLC Finals Quick Notes.md

 			- Accessible by access only and all, On/Off-site, Managed by both organization/3rd party provider.
 			- Consists of two or more Private/Public Clouds bound together by tech that enables data/application portability i.e. cloud bursting (load balancing b/w clouds)
 - ### Section 2: Advantages of Cloud Computing
-	- Trade Capital Expense for Variable Expense (PayAsYouGo)
+	- Pay only for the resources you consume (variable cost vs upfront capital expenditure)
-	- Benefit from Economies of Scale
+	- Economies of scale achieved by aggregate of all users
-	- Stop Guessing Capacity
+	- Scaling on demand
-	- Increase Speed & Agility
+	- Speed and flexibility - changes are software level, not hardware like traditional computing
-	- No costs on running and maintaining servers
+	- Lower overhead due to not maintaining hardware and data centers
-	- Global in minutes
+	- Data centers are global, like a company's customer base
 - ### Section 3: Intro to AWS
 	- What is AWS
 		- Secure Cloud Platform, with broad set of global products